Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/high-performance-computing/2024-1-12-notes-spgrid.md

 Previous solutions include CSR grids, oct-trees, and [H-RLE level set](https://doi.org/10.1145/1122501.1122508).
 Some more recent studies also used [OpenVDB](https://dl.acm.org/doi/10.1145/2487228.2487235), a B+ tree-like data structure.

-Methods such as SCR grids and oct-trees may suffer from low cache hit rates and, therefore, experience lower computational bandwidth than the theoretical one.
+Methods such as CSR grids and oct-trees may suffer from low cache hit rates and, therefore, experience lower computational bandwidth than the theoretical one.

 SPGrid also stores sparse data with a minimal memory footprint while maintaining a relatively high memory throughput for both sequential and stencil access.
 The most important contribution to this work is the hardware acceleration for sparse uniform grids.
 Each geometric block occupies one memory page.
 Therefore, the accessed blocks can be cached in TLB.